The Selenium Library

 Click the browser’s "forward" button.

-Scroll the element pointed by xpath into view, and move the mouse to its center.
+Scroll the element pointed by selectors into view, and move the mouse to its center.
 Deprecated.
-Use `scrollToElement(xpath)`
+Use `scrollToElement(selectors)`

 Press the Shift and Tab keys.